 A lot of what we air isn't heard anywhere else: creative spoken-word programs, amazing podcasts, fascinating interviews, and intriguing sounds.
 It is all curated by PRX staff.

 There is no traditional host, per se, although you’ll hear clever and smart interstitials.
-Most pieces are relatively short -- 4 to 8 minutes – and then it is on to the next one.
+Most pieces are relatively short and then it is on to the next one.
 This fast-paced service is designed for stations and streaming.